Skip to content

 • Property location – crime rates, area affluence and flood risk can all affect the cost of your insurance.

 • Property age – older homes often have features or use construction materials that are expensive to replace.
-They may also have outdated plumbing and electrical systems.

 • Policy add-ons – cover for accidental damage and home emergency cover won’t usually be included as standard.
-You may have to pay extra to add this cover to your policy.
+You may have to pay extra to add this to your policy.

 • Claims history – if you haven’t made any recent claims, you’ll often be rewarded with a no-claims discount.